STAMP-project/pitmp-maven-plugin/README.md

 How does PMP work?
 ==================

-PIT takes a test suite, a set of classes to mutate and a set of mutation operators
+PIT takes a test suite, a set of classes to be mutated and a set of mutation operators
 ![PIT inputs and outputs](docs/pit_inputs_outputs.png)

-But PIT mutate only the classes defined in the same module (MavenProject) than the test suite:
+But PIT mutates only the classes defined in the same module (MavenProject) than the test suite:
 ![PIT project](docs/pit_project.png)